Mixed-Precision Quantization for Deep Vision Models with Integer Quadratic Programming: Cross-layer Dependency MPQ Optimality

-Figure \ref{fig:sns-example} shows the sensitivity matrix of ResNet-34 for 2-bit quantization on four layers: \texttt{layer2.2.conv2} (index 12), \texttt{layer3.1.conv2} (index 19), \texttt{layer3.3.conv1} (index 22), and \texttt{layer3.3.conv2} (index 23).
-The values are computed on 40k training samples.
-Ignoring the cross-layer interactions (off-diagonal terms) leads to the selection of layers $(12,19)$ because it gives the smallest predicted loss $0.115+0.140=0.255$.
-However, the real induced loss of quantizing layers $(12,19)$ is $0.115+0.140+2\times0.009=0.273$ and the optimal solution is quantizing layers $(22,23)$ with the smallest induced loss $0.246+0.148+2\times(-0.070)=0.254$.
+Figure~\ref{fig:sns-example-1} shows the sensitivity matrix of {ResNet-34} under 2-bit quantization for four specific layers: \texttt{layer2.2.conv2} (index 12), \texttt{layer3.1.conv2} (index 19), \texttt{layer3.3.conv1} (index 22), and \texttt{layer3.3.conv2} (index 23).
+Ignoring the cross-layer interactions (off-diagonal terms) leads to the selection of layers $(12,19)$ because it gives the smallest change in predicted loss $0.115+0.140=0.255$.
+However, the real induced loss change of quantizing layers $(12,19)$ is $0.115+0.140+2\times0.009=0.273$ and the optimal solution is to quantize layers $(22,23)$ because it has the smallest induced change in loss $0.246+0.148+2\times(-0.070)=0.254$.
+Similarly, Figure \ref{fig:sns-example-2} shows the sensitivity matrix of ResNet-50 under 4-bit quantization for three layers: \texttt{layer2.2.conv3} (index 19), \texttt{layer3.0.conv2} (index 24), and \texttt{layer3.0.conv3} (index 25).
+Ignoring cross-layer interactions would lead to selecting layers $(19, 24)$, as this combination yields the smallest predicted loss change, calculated as $0.016+0.022=0.038$.
+However, the actual induced loss change is $0.038 + 2 \times 0.004 = 0.046$.
+The optimal solution instead is to quantize layers $(19, 25)$, yielding the smallest induced loss change of $0.016 + 0.026 + 2 \times (-0.001) = 0.040$.